Career Definition for a Cardiopulmonary Technician

 Check out these alternatives for careers in healthcare:

 Medical lab technicians work under the direction of medical lab technologists or other senior staff to carry out typical lab tests that have been ordered by doctors.
 They use specialized instruments to look at biological samples such as blood and tissue and report their findings to a physician.
 Depending on their training and experience, some medical lab technicians can specialize in performing certain kinds of tests.
 Medical laboratory technicians typically have at least an associate's degree in clinical lab sciences; qualified workers in related fields may be able to enter the career through a certificate program in clinical lab sciences.
 Some states require professional certification or licensing.
-Jobs in this field are expected to increase 16% from 2014-2024, per the BLS, and they paid a median salary of $50,550 in 2015.
+Jobs in this field are expected to increase 7% from 2019-2029, per the BLS.
+Medical laboratory technologists and technicians were paid a median salary of $53,120 in 2019.